kutec/kutec.co.in/content/reactjs/ReactJS Hooks - useState Explained/index.md

   - react-usestate
 ---

 Once you have learned the basics of the React, the next thing is the Hooks.
-These Hooks are introduced from React 16.8.
+These Hooks are introduced from React 16.8 and they are most common set of snippets that you would come to so often.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY0NDA5NjQ1NywtMTkyODk0ODQzMV19
+eyJoaXN0b3J5IjpbMjY0NDgwOTkxLC0xOTI4OTQ4NDMxXX0=
 -->